tonyfrommaine/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "835"
 ```
 ## Imputing missing values
+Overview of steps in this phase:
 1. Find and display the number of observations without complete cases
 2. Fill in values for incomplete cases with derived value in a new dataset named enrichData
 3. Confirm the NA's have been removed
 4. Create histogram for number of steps
+5. Calcualte the mean and median
+6. Report on observed difference.

 Calcualte and display rows with NA's